styledown/styledown/examples/bootstrap/buttons.md

 ```

 ### btn-group
-Wrap a series of buttons in a group.
+Wraps a series of buttons in a group.

 ```example.jade
 .btn-group